What is noise?

 The standard iPhone Camera app and noise

-This app has noise reduction and will always take pictures with the lowest possible ISO value.
-The minimum ISO value is 25.
+The app automatically applies noise reduction and will always take photos with the lowest possible ISO speed The minimum ISO value is 25.
 In low light, the iPhone first lowers the shutter speed to an exposure-time with which you still can photograph hand-held and will only then increase the ISO value.
 The recent iPhone models have bright and stabilized lenses, so that you can take pictures in low light with low ISO values.

 An iPhone RAW photo file is unprocessed.
 To keep the noise level low, it is important that you photograph with a low ISO value.
-Before you edit the photo, you can remove the noise with the app Adobe Lightroom CC Mobile.
+Before you edit the photo, you can remove the noise with the camera and photo editing app Adobe Lightroom CC Mobile.
 Noise is more visible when you edit the photo.

 Adobe Lightroom CC Mobile is a free Camera app, which can take pictures in RAW or HDR-RAW.
 An important advantage of Lightroom CC Mobile over other Camera apps is the noise filter.
 The app applies the noise filter by default to all photos you create or import.
 You can use sliders to determine how much color noise and brightness noise you want to remove.